 1 Tbsp vanilla extract

-Preheat the oven to 350° and have an ungreased cookie sheet ready.
+Preheat the oven to 350° and grab a baking sheet.

-Arrange the sliced biscotti cut side up on a cookie sheet.
-Bake for 8 minutes, then remove the cookies and flip them over.
-Bake another 8 minutes.
+Arrange the sliced biscotti cut side up on the baking sheet.
+Bake for 8 minutes, then remove, flip the biscotti over, and bake another 8 minutes.

 Cool thoroughly and store in an airtight container.
-They have an excellent shelf life and will keep for several months.
+The biscotti have an excellent shelf life and will keep for several months.